FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 node app/server/dist/index.js
 ```

+*Note: if you create the `.sh` file on windows make sure to convert to LF line endings.*

 ## Need help or have a comment?
 - Can't figure out how to setup the component?
 Please consult our [discord] community!
 - See something in the documentation that's incorrect or missing?
 [Create an issue][github-issues] on github!